ls1intum/Artemis/docs/user/exercises/quiz.rst

         - Title: provide the title of the Drag-and-Drop Model Quiz

-        - Diagram Type: List picker that allows to select among several diagrams:
+        - Diagram Type: It is a list picker to select between several diagrams:

             - Class Diagram